-A. Long-term interfund balances at June 30, 2011 as reported on the fund statements consist of the following individual loans receivable and payable:
+Interfund balances at June 30, 2013 as reported on the fund financial statements consisted of the following amounts due from and to other funds:

-Receivable fund Payable fund Amount General fund Nonmajor governmental funds \$ 1,203
+Receivable fund Payable fund Amount General Nonmajor governmental fund \$ 1,023

-The primary purpose of the long-term interfund balances is to cover costs in specific funds where revenues were not received by June 30.
-The long-term interfund balances are not expected to be repaid within one year.
+The primary purpose of the interfund balances is to cover negative cash balances in specific funds where revenues were requested, but were not received by June 30.
+These interfund balances will be repaid once the anticipated revenues are received.
+The Center met the exception requirements of Ohio Revised Code Section 3315.20, allowing a negative cash balance in the funds.

-Long-term interfund balances between governmental funds are eliminated on the government-wide financial statements.
+Interfund balances between governmental funds are eliminated on the government-wide financial statements.